bartonlp/site-class/README.md

 These examples assume that the 'includes' directory is at /var/www as I suggested.
 The files in the 'examples' directory use either '../vendor/bartonlp/site-class/includes' or '../vendor/autoload.php' for the 'composer-*' variants.
+The examples assume that you have copied the 'examples' directory from the 'vendor/bartonlp/site-class' directory to your project root.

 There are a number of ways to use the framework: